withoutboats/notty/notty.md

 ```

 The sequence initializer is the string U+1b,U+7b (the escape character and the
 left curly brace).
-This sequence is fully disambuguates natty escape codes from
+This sequence is fully disambuguates notty escape codes from
 any standardized ANSI escape codes, which do not ever begin with these
 charachters.